GBA-24 Ghanche-III: 1994

-Engr Muhammad Ismail Independent became member of Gilgit Baltistan Counsel by getting 3,770 votes.
+Muhammad Ismail Independent became a member of the Northern Areas Legislative Council by getting 3,770 votes.

 1999

-Engr Muhammad Ismail of Pakistan Peoples Party became member of Gilgit Baltistan Counsel by getting 4,030 votes.
+Muhammad Ismail of Pakistan Peoples Party became a member of the Northern Areas Legislative Council by getting 4,030 votes.

 2004

-Engr Muhammad Ismail of Pakistan Peoples Party became member of Gilgit Baltistan Counsel by getting 4,340 votes.
+Muhammad Ismail of Pakistan Peoples Party became a member of the Northern Areas Legislative Council by getting 4,340 votes.

 2009

-Engr Muhammad Ismail of Pakistan Peoples Party became member of assembly by getting 4,770 votes.
+Muhammad Ismail of Pakistan Peoples Party became a member of the Gilgit-Baltistan Assembly by getting 4,770 votes.

 2015

 Mohammad Shafiq of Pakistan Muslim League (N) won this seat by getting 5,226 votes.